Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 12 - googlecloud

-The JMX metrics gatherer scrapes the following metrics and exports them to the destination based on the configuration detailed above.
+The JMX metrics gatherer collects the specified metrics and exports them to the destination based on the detailed configuration above.

 MetricDescription